ON HOLD Signed “J Shaffer” Wytheville, Wythe County, VA ca 1830

 This example is a large barreled rifle that shows signs of use in match shooting, though it was also used as a hunting rifle.
 Jacob decorated this rifle sparsely; he used his typical intricately cast trigger guard, elongated tail rear ramrod pipe, and pleasing stock architecture.

-The original lock was replaced long ago but was never converted to percussion.
-We find the flintlock mechanism used well into the percussion period in areas like SW Virginia, eastern Tennessee, and Bucks, Lehigh, and eastern Berks County Pennsylvania.
+The original lock was never converted to percussion.
+We find the flintlock mechanism used well into the percussion period in areas like SW Virginia and eastern Tennessee.

 The surface condition of this rifle is untouched.
 No one has cleaned or refinished the stock or polished the brass mounts.
 It should remain this way.
 The barrel is the original length, 45 & 1/2 inches X 1 & 1/4 inches and retains deep rifling (58 cal).
 The rear sight was moved back and unfortunately placed in the location of Jacob’s signature.
 The J and a portion of the wavy line at the end of his signature remain.

 The price reflects the rarity, condition, quality, and desirablility of this rifle.
 Sold in 2013 and recently re-acquired.

 Together with a Virginia powder horn of the same era signed “J Shaffer”.